ShenZhouHong/sartre-notes/README.md

 # Notes on Jean-Paul Sartre's Being and Nothingness
 For research on ontology.

+Senior Essay Title Ideas:

+* On the Emergence of Being in Artificial Minds: An Ontology of Artificial Intelligence

 ## Compiling document

 In order to compile latex source files, run `make` in the terminal: